sjb1061/Actinula_Paper/actinula_workflow.md

 ## Work Flow/Steps for Developmental Transciptome Work and Gene Set Investigation
 We sequenced *Ectopleura crocea* Actinula larvae at the 6 developmental stages (star embryo, preactinula, actinula (precompetent), settling (competent), settled, and metamorphosed juvenile polyps).
 Samples were pooled with ~25 larva per replicate and each stage contained 6 replicates.
+The goal of this work is to investigate the gene expression of sensory genes through larval development and metamorphosis.
+We identified sensory genes by annotating orthogroups made from Orthofinder with sensory gene sets currated by the Broad Institute Gene Set Enrichment Analysis (GSEA).

 #### 1. Prep Reads for Assembly
-   Run two scripts which will run fastqc, perform stats, score reads, and ID the best reads for each rep of each larval stage to be used in the reference transcriptome.
+   Run 1 script which will run fastqc, perform stats, score reads, and ID the best reads for each rep of each larval stage to be used in the reference transcriptome.
-  * 1.A_steps_1-3a_v4.py
-  * 1.B_steps_3b-4b.py
+  * 1_Full_Ref_Transcriptome_prep.py  (there are 2 other scripts that could be used - they are just this script broken up into 2 parts - I recommend using this script)

 #### 2. Assemble - Run Oyster River Protocol (ORP)
    Submit ORP slurm.